Henry1601/CTF-Writeup/Reverse Engineering/gogo/README.md

 >
 > `s` command is to move to the specified function.
 >
-> `pdd` command is to decompile the function "checkPassword" This is the function after decompiling
+> `pdd` command is to decompile the function "checkPassword".

+This is the function after decompiling
 ```bash
 #include <stdint.h>